 In earlier times of the Centre, growth was funded by membership fees and payment for services.
 Overheads were minimal in that it was more or less run along the lines of a large support group with the only expenses being for rental of the Church hall and stationery.
 However, as the Centre grew, the church hall became too small, and a move was inevitable.

-In the late 1980s, the Centre moved to its present location in Unley (a cottage rented from the City of Unley).
+In the late 1980s, the Centre moved to its location in Unley (a cottage rented from the City of Unley).
 A library was started with donated books and has grown into the largest library of its type (i.e. run by a not-for-profit community-based organisation) in South Australia dedicated to cancer and well-being.
 A Board of Management was formed and a Manager appointed.
 While there were financial constraints, the Centre grew quickly, catering for a growing demand for ongoing care and support of cancer patients, their families and carers.
+At the end of 2020, the Council asked the Centre to vacate the Unley location due to some planned redevelopment work.
+A suitable new home for the Centre was found at Frewville, nearby, and we commenced operations there at the start of 2021.

 The Centre gained Deductible Gift Recipient status from the Australian Taxation Office in 2010 and it is GST registered.